danielemalitesta/FairDiffRec/README.md

 Then, run the inference scripts for all settings.
 This will produce a tsv file (in ./saved_models/<dataset_name>/) containing the predicted recommendation lists for each user.

 All other recommendation baselines for RQ2 are trained with [RecBole](https://github.com/RUCAIBox/RecBole).
+You will use the scripts trainer.py and metrics.py (heavily dependent on RecBole) to calculate the fairness metrics from the obtained recommendation lists (tsv files).